 Identifying that ADHD has become a roadblock for yourself is the first step.
 Schedule a time to have a conversation with your professor.
 This should be done during office hours, and not as a side conversation after class.

 Provide your professor with clinical documentation stating you have ADHD.
 We will discuss how you can receive a proof of diagnosis later in the article if you have not yet undergone an assessment.
 Some processors will be happy to offer you the help you need, while others will direct you to the academic committee to begin a more formal process.

 Either way, your professor will appreciate being part of the conversation.

 If applying for extended testing time for ADHD, you will need to provide a proof of diagnosis signed by a physician or psychologist.
 Some colleges will accept a simple letter, while others will require a copy of the actual assessment results.

 While most family doctors and pediatricians treat ADHD, most will require you to see a psychologist to be diagnosed.
 To make matters slightly more complicated, some colleges will require the diagnoses to be current within the last 3 years.

-If you need to get a certified assessment from a licensed psychologist, our ADHD online assessment might be your answer.
+If you need to get a certified assessment from a doctorate-level psychologist, our ADHD online assessment might be your answer.